naokada/Info201-FinalProject/README.md

 ## Description of the presentation

-1. We will be using HTML page to present our dataset.
-We get all our data from the open Google places API and organize the data through RStudio.
+1. We used shiny to present our data.
+We get all our data from the open Google places API and organize and process the data through RStudio.

-2. We will be using ggplot to draw interactive graphs of the dataset.
-We will also extract detailed information from the dataset.
+2. We used leaflet to draw interactive graphs of the dataset.
+We also extracted detailed information from the dataset.

-3. Some processes we will use to answer our questions are trend lines for finding the correlation between rating and price.
-We will also be triangulating the user’s position to restaurants in the area to find the closest restaurant.
-And we will include dot-plots, bar graphs, pie charts and histogram to demonstrate the data.
+3. We will also be triangulating the user’s position to restaurants in the area to find the closest restaurant.
+We also answered answered the question regarding the locations of location by visualizing it on our map.

-4. A major challenge will be on the technical side.
-Other than returning simple requests, analyzation such as finding the correlation or the closest location would require some trial and error in the coding process.
-The best way to solve that problem is to consult the group member to work on it together.